by Deb Trevino and Debbie Rozear

 The Robert S. Bray Award is given to a person who has made a contribution for improving library technology or communication devices.
 It could also be given for expanding access for all blind people, or for making opportunities within the mainstream media.

 The Margarine G. Beaman Volunteer Recognition Award honors individuals who have given tirelessly of their efforts, resources, expertise or time toward improving the quality of life in the blindness community.
 The achievements, accomplishments or service, on which the nominations are based, must reflect ACB’s vision and mission.
 This award may be given to a deserving individual or organization.

 The Affiliate Outreach Award is based on a recommendation by an affiliate president, which recognizes a local chapter for a new outreach program.
 This program must have a measurable outcome.

 Please submit your nominations right away!
 Late submissions will not be considered.
 If you have any questions, please call Deb Trevino at (302) 286-7276, or Debbie Rozear at (610) 295-7929.
-We would like to thank you in advance for submitting nominations for our 2020 awards presentation.
+Thanks in advance for submitting nominations for our 2021 awards presentations.